eriksank/rpc-websocket/README.md

 <a name="synopsis"></a>

 ##1\.
 Synopsis
-The RPC WebSocket nodejs module wraps standard websockets in order to add three features: message types, RPC, and before/afterSend events.
+RPC WebSocket is a wrapper for standard websockets that adds support for message types, RPC, and beforeSend/afterSend events

 <a name="preamble"></a>